Leadwerks/Documentation/4x4matrices.md

 ## Matrix Transformations

 The [transformation commands](3dtransform.md) we previously learned about will accept two 4x4 matrices as the source and destination parameters, in addition to using entities.

+This concludes the 3D Spaciatlization tutorial series.
+If you understood most of it, you are now a master of three dimensions.
+Feel free to ask on the forum or on Discord if you have questions or if anything was unclear.